Secretly wanting to spy on your partner, constantly having the feeling that something is not “right” or that you can’t trust your partner.

 You can do this even with your partner after you have done some inner-work yourself to meet your partner with vulnerability about what you’re struggling with.

-Besides this, Susan Heitler, clinical psychologist, explains that the jealousy you’re feeling can come from:
+Besides this, Susan Heitler, clinical psychologist, explains that the three main things that causes romantic jealousy are:

 – Projection: anxiety stemming from your own temptation to cheat.

 – Protection: due to distrust of one’s partner.